 - Reduced risk of diseases like macular degeneration

 Unfortunately, most foods rich in vitamin B12 happen to be animal products.
 These include salmon, liver, clams, beef, eggs, ham, chicken breast, low-fat milk and yogurt, beef, and trout (1).

 However, these foods are forbidden in a vegan diet.
 Remember that a vegan diet is only plant-based.
 So, you cannot consume these foods to obtain this vitamin.
 It puts vegans at high risk of vitamin B12 deficiency.

-Again, this vitamin is not found in plant foods.
-These aspects can make you get confused about the foods rich in B12 vegan.
+Again, this vitamin is not often found in plant foods.
+This may make you wonder how a vegan can get enough vitamin B12.

 Here is a detailed food list of vitamin B12 foods vegan sources:

 There are several reasons why all these nutrients are added to foods.
-Firstly, some foods may lack some nutrients like vitamin B12 and lead to vitamin B12 deficiency.
+Firstly, some foods may lack certain nutrients like vitamin B12 and may lead to vitamin B12 deficiency if another source is not available.
 Secondly, the body cannot make its own micronutrients, meaning you have to get them from your diet (7).

-Even though these nutrients are added to some foods, you may tend to lose them when cooking or storing these fortified foods.
-So, you have to consult with your nutritionist on the best cooking and storage methods of vitamin B12 fortified foods.
+Even though these nutrients are added to some foods, you may tend to lose them when cooking or storing these fortified foods in certain ways.
+So, you may want to consult with your nutritionist on the best cooking and storage methods of vitamin B12 fortified foods.

-The most common fortified vitamin B12 vegan foods includes breakfast cereals and non-dairy milk (7).
-These fortified foods happen to be added nutrients like vitamins D, E, B6, and A on top of vitamin B12 (7).
+The most common fortified vitamin B12 vegan foods include breakfast cereals and non-dairy milk (7).
+These fortified foods usually happen to have other added nutrients like vitamins D, E, B6, and A on top of vitamin B12 (7).